It seems a popular idea that you can do what you love and the money will follow.

 - Austin Kleon, author of my favourite book about self-promotion for artists, Show your Work, talks about it being ok to have a hobby that isn’t a “side project”.
 That you don’t have to sell your art work on etsy to legitimise it in this talk

-- Dave Pasquesi (improviser of TJ and Dave fame) says in this podcast
+- Dave Pasquesi (improviser of TJ and Dave fame) says in ep 24 of the Hoomans podcast

 What you do for your art and what you do for your money are not the same thing.
 They’re not supposed to be the same thing.
 Otherwise you end up resenting them both”